 – What about fellow runners that you are mentoring, whether “formally” or just in a friendly way?
 Why not help another runner have an amazing experience in your company, with you playing the role of “grizzled old veteran” or Jedi of ultra running?
 There is no Luke Skywalker without Obi-Wan Kenobi, after all.

 Anyway, those are a few ideas for not only picking good teammates, but also for having an exemplary experience, something that will really be transcendent, and meaningful, and will resonate far and beyond after the race is over and you’ve – hopefully – gone home with your buckles.

-ALL TEAMMATES MUST ENTER ON THE SAME DAY: Please submit all teammates’ registrations and payments on the same day.
+ALL TEAMMATES MUST ENTER ON THE SAME WEEK: Please submit all teammates’ registrations and payments on the same day or within a few days.
 No runner or team is considered fully registered until ALL runners on the team are registered and paid in full.
 Runners who register, but don’t have a full team registered within two weeks, will be dropped from the roster and will be refunded, less $100.
 One runner may not “hold a place for the team” in the race by simply registering.

 EVENT CANCELLATION: If the event is canceled due to pandemic, hurricane, community disaster, or other force majeure, neither refunds nor credits will be given.

 ROUTE APPROVALS: Although we anticipate using the same or nearly the same route each year, the final, exact route is subject to approval from various government agencies and is always subject to change due to various factors beyond our control.